kirara-research/astool/README.md

 better place.

 Files:
-- astool_store.json - Contains the account credentials used by astool, as well as the last known master version.
+- [server]/astool_store.json - Contains the account credentials used by astool, as well as the last known master version.
-- cache/pkg... - Encrypted asset packages.
+- [server]/cache/pkg... - Encrypted asset packages.
 Assets are retrieved from them as needed.
-- masters/.../... - Contains asset databases.
+- [server]/masters/.../... - Contains asset databases.
 Each master version has its own folder with its collection of databases.

 ## astool

 astool is used to talk to the AS API server.
 Currently, it has two user commands:

-- `astool.py bootstrap` - Create an account and save its credentials.
+- `astool.py [server] bootstrap` - Create an account and save its credentials.
 Needed for all other commands.
-- `astool.py sign_package_urls [package_name] [other_package_name]...` -
+- `astool.py [server] sign_package_urls [package_name] [other_package_name]...` -
   Get a download link for the named package(s).
 These are signed CloudFront links that will eventually expire.